hbctraining/Intro-to-ChIPseq/lessons/08_data_visualization.md

 Approximate time: 45 minutes

 ## Learning Objectives
-* Visualizing peak locations with respect to the TSS
 * Generate bigWig files
+* Visualizing enrichment patterns at particular locations in the genome
 * Use IGV to visualize BigWig, BED and data from ENCODE

 ## Visualization of ChIP-seq data